Sports Betting Parlays Explained

 Understanding the Odds

 Most sportsbooks automatically calculate the combined odds for you, but the formula generally multiplies the decimal odds of each leg.
 The more legs, the longer the odds, and the bigger the potential payout.
+Odds comparison tools help you find the best odds on parlays.

 Boosts and Promotions

 Some sportsbooks offer parlay odds boosts that improve your payout without increasing your risk.
 These can add value, but should still be used with smart bet selection.
 Parlays compound expected value.
 Adding more legs to your parlay that are bad bets will make your parlay a bad wager, but a parlay consisting of +EV legs is a great bet, even if the hit rate of these bets is low.
+Read our ProfitDuel review to learn how the tool helps you take advantage of boosts and promotions.

 Same Game Parlays: What Makes Them Different?